Seda Bakan

 Seda Bakan (born 10 October 1985) is a Turkish actress.
-Her maternal family, who are of Turkish origin, emigrated from Thessaloniki (which until 1912 was Selânik in the Ottoman Empire, but now is in Greece).
-Her paternal family is of Bosnian origin who emigrated from Sarajevo.

-She is best known for comedy roles in films and as Eda in Behzat Ç. hit crime series, as Feyza in Kardeş Payı hit comedy series.
+She is best known for comedy roles in films, and for portraying Eda in the hit crime series Behzat Ç. and Feyyza in the hit comedy series Kardeş Payı.
 She played in the movie Arif V 216, which as of April 2021 is the 10th most-watched movie of all time in Turkey according to Box Office.